-The MRD Focus on VJHemOnc is supported by Janssen Pharmaceuticals (a Johnson & Johnson Company), Adaptive Biotechnologies and Amgen.
+The MRD Focus on VJHemOnc is supported by Janssen Pharmaceuticals (a Johnson & Johnson Company), Adaptive Biotechnologies, Amgen and Pfizer.
 These supporters have no influence over the production of the content.

 Welcome to Measurable Residual Disease (MRD) Focus.